skramm/udgcd/README.md

  - `sample_?.cpp`: c++ apps that build a graph and computes its cycles.

 ##### Build options:
- - The provided makefile is not requested to use the library, as it is "header-only", but might help.
-It has the following targets:
+ - The provided makefile is not requested to use the library, as it is "header-only".
+ It can be uses to show the demos.
+It has the following targets (for a full list, please enter `make help`):
   - `make` (no targets) : builds the included demos apps
   - `make run` : builds and runs all the included demos
-  - `make dox` : builds the doxygen reference file (needs doxygen installed...)
+  - `make doc` : builds the doxygen reference file (needs doxygen installed...)

 To run a single demo, run `bin/sample_X`.